Azimuth Quant

 Data & Methodology

-Execution Model: The base model assumes a fully funded spot implementation: BTC spot exposure with capital temporarily allocated to a defensive reserve asset when BTC exposure is reduced.
-No leverage, margin borrowing, or derivative funding costs are included in the base NAV.
+Execution Model: The base model assumes a fully funded spot implementation: BTC spot exposure with capital temporarily allocated to PAXG/gold and USDT/cash bridge sleeves when BTC exposure is reduced.
+The current version includes the USDT/PAXG Defense V2 R90/F75 overlay: when the engine already requires a meaningful USDT sleeve and PAXG/gold is trend-weak, PAXG exposure can be temporarily shifted to USDT, with staged partial PAXG restoration after prolonged defensive periods.
+No leverage or margin borrowing is included in the base NAV.

 BTC Benchmark: BTC benchmark represents a buy-and-hold spot BTC position normalized to the same initial capital as the strategy, with no trading costs applied.